Judge Joseph Toia

 For most civil cases, the Court conducts an Initial Court Conference.
 Attorneys attending the conference must be thoroughly familiar with the case and be prepared to discuss scheduling, anticipated discovery issues, and any other issues that should be brought to the Court’s attention.

 The attorneys attending the conference must be thoroughly familiar with the case and have the authority necessary to fully participate in the conference.
 The parties to the action must also be present unless their attendance is excused by the Court.
-A party whose presence is excused must be available by telephone.
+A party whose presence is excused must be available by telephone or zoom conferencing.

-Requests to submit a case to facilitative mediation under MCR 2.410 and 2.411 may be made by stipulation (you may use this form).
+Requests to submit a case to facilitative mediation under MCR 2.410 and 2.411 may be made by stipulation (you may use this form). ).
 If the parties are unable to agree on a mediator, the Court will select a mediator in the manner provided by MCR 2.411(B)(3).
 The Court will generally require that facilitation occur within 60 days, unless good cause is shown for an extension.
+A stipulation and order must be submitted to the court once a facilitation date has been obtained.
+Please contact my secretary or clerk to obtain a settlement conference date to be held after the facilitation.
+A stipulation and order submitted without a settlement conference date will be rejected.

 The Court’s trial procedures are contained in its Trial Procedural Order, which is issued when a case is scheduled for trial (a copy is here).